 Brunei is defined by two seasons: dry season (Jan-May) and the rainy season (Oct-Dec).
 The best time to visit is obviously when there is more sunshine and less rain but even the shoulder season is good for travelling (June-July).
-However, it gets extremely hot during these two months.
+However, it gets extremely hot and humid during these two months.

 July is a month of the Sultan`s birthday and there are many festivals and celebrations throughout the whole months which can make it more exciting to visit the country.

 HOW TO GET THERE

 Subscribe to our email newsletter to receive useful articles and special offers.
 This monthly email is sent out on the first of every month.